 The median near-surface summer chlorophyll concentrations have increased significantly at all sites since 1994 (Figure 2.22, page 49).
-Site 1 has shown the most year-to-year variability, which is reflected by a slightly lower correlation statistic compared to Sites 2-4 (Site 1 Kendall's $\tau = 0.511$ ; Sites 2-4 Kendalls $\tau = 0.571$ , 0.652, 0.603, respectively).
-Although the annual chlorophyll concentrations are quite variable, the median near-surface summer concentrations seem to have stabilized since 2004, ranging from 3.8-6.7 μg/L at Site 1 and 2.6-4.6 μg/L at Sites 2-4 (Appendix B, page 99).
-It is notable that the near-surface summer chlorophyll medians in Sites 2-4 are now roughly even with the chlorophyll medians in Site 1 (Site 1 = 4.6 μg/L, Site 2 = 4.4 μg/L, Site 3 = 4.5 μg/L, Site 4 = 4.1 μg/L).
+Site 1 has shown the most year-to-year variability, which is reflected by a slightly lower correlation statistic compared to Sites 2-4 (Site 1 Kendall's $\tau$ = 0.451; Sites 2-4 Kendalls $\tau$ = 0.517, 0.587, 0.536, respectively).
+Although the annual chlorophyll concentrations are quite variable, the median near-surface summer concentrations seem to have stabilized since 2004, ranging from 3.7-6.7 $\mu$ g/L at Site 1 and 2.6-4.6 $\mu$ g/L at Sites 2-4 (Appendix B, page 100).

 Under certain conditions and in certain lakes, a thin layer of algae can form deep in the water column (i.e., not at the surface) - this is known as a deep chlorophyll maximum.
 Deep chlorophyll maxima are thought to be a product of lake depth, stratification, and light, with deeper, relatively clear stratified lakes frequently observing this pattern (Fee, 1976).
-These deep chlorophyll maxima occur frequently in Lake Whatcom, with the highest values of chlorophyll often observed at 10 or 15 m (Figures B116-B120, pages 218-222).
-For example, the very high chlorophyll value at Site 2 in September 2020 was at 15 m.
+These deep chlorophyll maxima occur frequently in Lake Whatcom, with the highest values of chlorophyll often observed at 10 or 15 m (Figures B121-B125, pages 224-228).
+For example, the very high chlorophyll value at Site 1 in July 2010 was at 10 m.
 These layers can be thin (from a few centimeters to a few meters) and may not be observed with discrete sampling.
 Another way to detect them is to examine dissolved oxygen profiles, which will spike near the deep chlorophyll layer because of increased algal photosynthesis (Figures 2.7-2.10, pages 34-37).
 For further discussion, see page 7.

-&lt;sup>15See discussion of correlation in footnote on page 6
+&lt;sup>16See discussion of correlation in footnote on page 7

 Except for the dinoflagellates, the algae counts have increased significantly since 1994 (Figure 2.23, page 50).
 Cyanobacteria, which are often used as bioindicators of eutrophication, have increased at all sites (Figure 2.24, page 51).
-The Cyanobacteria counts are dominated by Aphanothece, Aphanocapsa, Cyanodictyon, and Snowella, genera that are not usually associated with toxic blooms.
+The Cyanobacteria counts are dominated by Aphanothece, Aphanocapsa, Cyanodictyon, and Snowella, genera that are not usually associated with toxic blooms, but some of which have led to filter clogging incidences at the water treatment plant.
 As with chlorophyll, the algae counts appear to have stabilized since 2004.

-2.3.6 Coliform bacteria
+2.3.7 Coliform bacteria

-The current surface water standards are based on "designated use" categories, which for Lake Whatcom is "Primary Contact Recreation."
-The standard for bacteria is described in Chapter 173-201A-200 of the Washington Administrative Code, Water Quality Standards for Surface Waters of the state of Washington:
+This sampling period (2020-2021) spanned a change in the surface water standards based on "designated use" categories, which for Lake Whatcom is "Primary Contact Recreation," described in Chapter 173-201A-200 of the Washington Administrative Code, Water Quality Standards for Surface Waters of the state of Washington.
+The standard for bacteria prior to December 31, 2020 was: